slsfi/sls_gde_api/README.md

 - Runs on Python >=3.6
 - Unified API for all publically accessible sls.fi data

-Copyright 2018 Svenska Litteraturs√§llskapet i Finland, r.f.
+Copyright 2018 Svenska Litteraturs‰llskapet i Finland, r.f.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.